 Firstly, I did not want my son to have died in vain.
 Something positive had to emerge from such a senseless tragedy.
 I am a writer by profession, so decided that I had to use the skills I possessed to use my grief constructively.
 There appeared to be a gap in the market for a book that truly connected to the raw pain and emotions experienced by families in the aftermath of a suicide of a loved one.
 Hopefully, it will offer some small comfort in making suicide grievers realise that they are not alone and that their thoughts and feelings are normal.
 I’m not just talking about parents here, but the entire family unit – grandparents, siblings, cousins, stepchildren and even friends and colleagues.

-Secondly, I saw it as an avenue to raising money for charity, in this instance for Kidscape, the UK charity committed to keeping children safe from bullying and abuse, and currently CALM, who are leading a movement against male suicide, the single biggest killer of men under 45 in the UK.
+Secondly, I saw it as an avenue to raising money for charity, initially for Kidscape, the UK charity committed to keeping children safe from bullying and abuse, and currently CALM, who are leading a movement against male suicide, the single biggest killer of men under 45 in the UK.

 Finally, I felt it was terribly important to raise awareness of suicide, because it is an uncomfortable topic that many people don’t wish to address and yet it affects so many families – and many more than people are currently aware of.
 In fact, it is the third leading cause of death in the US in people between the ages of 15 and 24.
 According to World Health Organisation (WHO) statistics, one person commits suicide every 40 seconds.

 2. Did you find the book difficult to write?

 It was difficult emotionally, because in order to write, I had to feel and experience the emotions associated with every event I included in the book.
 Sometimes I would go for months without writing a word and at other times I would write for several consecutive days, but I was never able to work for lengthy periods at one time, because it was too emotionally draining.